PRakashJadhav/Projects/README.txt

 Project Repository README
 @Zach Janice

-This GitHub repository contians some examples of my recent work, consisting mainly of independent projects and experiments but also of a group project I worked on as a part of one of my classes.
+This GitHub repository contains some examples of my recent work, consisting mainly of independent projects and experiments but also of a group project I worked on as a part of one of my classes.
 Descriptions and notes